bfeitknecht/vault/sem3/DMath/VRL/notes/DMath.md

-Discrete Math is about stuff
+Discrete Math is about the study of concrete and well defined structures, behaviors and

 # About

-- [ ] exercise 📅 2024-09-26 🔁 every week
+- [ ] exercise 🔁 every week 📅 2024-10-03
+- [x] exercise 🔁 every week 📅 2024-09-26 ✅ 2024-09-23

 # Lectures